-- If Biden wins in November, he is likely to usher in a new set of US economic objectives and policies.
+- With Biden winning the US election, he is likely to usher in a new set of US economic objectives and policies.

 - Addressing the ongoing pandemic, green infrastructure and promoting equality would be top priorities.

-- The breadth of Biden’s agenda that would become actual policy depends on the November Senate elections.
+- The breadth of Biden’s agenda that would become actual policy was dependent on the Senate elections.

 A large infrastructure bill with an emphasis on climate change is likely to be the first major legislative economic initiative, after ensuring that basic fiscal support – such as unemployment insurance – is extended.